rutendo-lemon/airbnb-clone-project/README.md

 - **Logging & Monitoring**
   Security-related events, such as failed login attempts or suspicious activity, are logged and monitored.
 This allows for early detection of potential threats and faster incident response.
+## CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of testing, building, and deploying code changes.
+They ensure that new features or bug fixes are delivered safely, quickly, and reliably, reducing the risk of errors in production.

+For the Airbnb Clone project, CI/CD pipelines help maintain a stable backend by automatically running tests on API endpoints, building Docker containers, and deploying updates to the server.

+**Tools that can be used:**
+- **GitHub Actions**: Automates workflows for testing and deployment directly from the repository.
+- **Docker**: Ensures consistent application environments across development, testing, and production.
+- **Celery & Redis**: Supports asynchronous task management as part of the deployment workflow.
+- **PostgreSQL**: Works seamlessly in the pipeline with migrations and database versioning.

+Implementing a CI/CD pipeline ensures higher code quality, faster delivery, and a more reliable backend for users and hosts.